-If you do much of your everyday shopping on Amazon already and you have a Prime membership (which is only $59 for students), Rossman says this may be one instance in which a store card is a good idea.
+If you do much of your everyday shopping on Amazon already and you have a Prime membership (students can get a 6-month trial), Rossman says this may be one instance in which a store card is a good idea.
 With the Amazon Prime Rewards Visa Signature Card, you can earn 5 percent cash back on all purchases at Amazon and Whole Foods, which is especially lucrative if you can purchase your pricey textbooks on the site as well.

 Consider your options

 No matter what your plans are going into 2021, the right credit card can be invaluable in helping you reach your financial goals.
 Check out Bankrate’s reviews before submitting a card application to make sure you choose the best card for you.